LOL planning for limited fans at worlds

 The spread of COVID-19 sent LOL play online after an early season hiatus.

-Sixteen teams will compete in the Worlds 2021 Main Event, which starts Oct.
-3. The format is a double round robin, with the top two teams from each of four groups advancing to the knockout stage.
+Twenty-two teams will compete in the Worlds 2021 Main Event, which starts Sept.
+25. The format is a double round robin, with the top two teams from each of four groups advancing to the knockout stage.

 --Field Level Media